What You Need To Know About Sugar Maple Trees

 Sugar Maple trees are considered fast-growing trees.
 On top of that, it can be a great shade tree if it can mature sufficiently.
 Sugar Maple trees typically grow to a height of twenty-five to thirty-five meters.
 Some of the fast-growing ones can reach heights up to forty-five meters.
 A ten-year-old Sugar Maple shade tree is usually five meters tall.

 The leaf of a Sugar Maple is known for its distinct shape of having five palmate lobes.
 Its leaves are classified as deciduous.
 The leaf coloring of the Sugar Maple tree is spectacular during the fall season.
 The colors may range from bright yellow, orange, and red-orange.
-The leaves tend to change color unevenly during fall, which only amplifies its natural beauty.
-If you get lucky, you can find all the leaf colors in a single tree.
-There are instances that certain parts of the Maple tree changes color weeks behind or ahead of the rest of the tree—the Maple tree flowers in corymbs of five to ten together.
+The leaves change color unevenly during fall, which only amplifies their natural beauty.
+You can find all the leaf colors in a single tree if you get lucky.
+There are instances that certain parts of the Maple tree change color weeks behind or ahead of the rest of the tree—the Maple tree flowers in corymbs of five to ten together.
 The flower is usually yellow-green and does not have any petals.
 Flowering usually happens during spring and in a specific temperature range.

 Areas that are not well-drained or flood-prone are not suitable for Sugar Maple.
 The tree also has a low salt tolerance.
 Make sure that your Sugar Maple does not come into contact with substances that have Boron since it is susceptible to the said element.